mwgmac/mwgmac.github.io/content/research/_index.md

 My PhD, based in the [Cambridge Philosophy Faculty](https://www.phil.cam.ac.uk/), is funded through a Pigott Studentship and supervised by [Prof Michael Potter](https://www.phil.cam.ac.uk/people/teaching-research-pages/potter) and Dr Michael Gabbay.

-The project, mostly in philosophical logic and the philosophy of logic, focuses on inconsistency, classicality, and some relatively new logical tools (*mixed* and *metainferential* logics).
+The project, mostly in philosophical logic and the philosophy of logic, focuses on inconsistency and its place in logical theorising in the light of some relatively new logical tools (*mixed* and *metainferential* logics).
 My PhD is basically about a couple of closely related issues:
-1. Can we can use these tools to combine a discriminating treatment of inconsistency with a classical-strength logic?
+1. Can we can use these tools to combine a delicate treatment of inconsistent with a classical-strength logic?
 Is there an interesting rapprochment between dialetheism (the view that there are true contradictions) and classical logic (which trivialises contradictions)?
 2. How are we to understand these mixed and metainferential systems?
 Is there a good sense in which they sit nicely within a broader (particularly dialetheic) logical theory?

 I'm especially interested in the sort of questions that arise for the *classical dialetheist* who uses such tools to acheive a certain kind of 'classicality'.
 Here are some things I'm thinking about: